Someone said to me, “Once the funeral is over, you’ll feel better. You’ll have closure and be able to get over it.”

 The first week someone dies, the family has a ton of support.
 The phone keeps ringing, the text messages come in, Facebook friends you forgot existed express condolences, and the whole world looks to comfort you.
 Then the funeral happens a week later; and suddenly, it feels as if everyone else died too.

-After having gone through grief, in losing two significant others, and friends and family, it seems that the easiest stage of grief is when you’re in shock.
+After having gone through grief twice, in losing a significant other, and losing friends and family, it seems that the easiest stage of grief is when you’re in shock.
 When my fiancé died, I got up, got dressed, went to work; I was in tears, but I was somewhat functional.
 Most of us are.
 It’s what allows us to plan funerals and make phone calls and take care of arrangements.

 But what about after?
 When the shock wears off.
 When it hits your brain that he or she is not on an extended vacation after all.
 That’s when support is needed.